 In Latin America, attacks against LGBTQ+ people—especially trans and gender non-conforming people—are on the rise.
 Guatemalan trans rights activist Andrea González, the 28-year-old leader of Otrans Reinas de la Noche, was murdered right outside her home.
 Just days prior, another member of the organization—Cecy Ixpata—was killed at a local market.
 In a region where trans lives are under attack, their senseless deaths emphasize the severity of the threat.
 We recognize and reaffirm trans rights and realities, and we stand unequivocally with trans people in Latin America and around the world.

-In Uganda, a leading LGBTQ+ rights group, Sexual Minorities Uganda (SMUG), was forced this month by the government to cease operations for failing to register its name.
+In Uganda, a leading LGBTQ+ rights group, Sexual Minorities Uganda (SMUG), was forced last year by the government to cease operations for failing to register its name.
 In 2016, the agency that regulates nongovernmental organizations rejected SMUG’s application for registration on the grounds that it is “undesirable and un-registrable” to advocate for the rights of LGBTQ+ people.
 The government’s persecution underscores the prejudice facing LGBTQ+ Ugandans.
 We stand unequivocally with the fearless LGBTQ+ activists who have risked their lives and livelihoods for the cause of equality.

 Restricting the abilities of LGBTQ+ people to associate and express themselves is a grievous violation of their human rights.
 It is also an attack on the sanctity of civic space.
 When governments abuse domestic laws to surveil, intimidate, or shut down LGBTQ+ organizations, it is a threat to human rights defenders everywhere.